 Now we will use the raster calculator to extract pixels from the area.tif raster that correspond to each LC/LU class and separately for each year that is chosen for CCl25 calculation.
 In the Processing Toolbox panel enter "Raster calculator" in the search bar and then double click on the Raster calculator item from the "GDAL" group (Figure 69).
 In the Input layer A choose reclassified CGLS-LC100 layer for one of the years that were chosen for CCl25 calculation (in the example in Figure 88 CGLS-LC100-<year1>-reclassified.tif was chosen).
 Under the Input layer B choose the previously created area.tif raster layer.
-In the Calculation in gdalnumeric syntax field enter (A==1)B, in the Set output nodata value enter "0", in the Output raster type dropdown choose "Float32", in the Additional command-line parameters enter --co COMPRESS=DEFLATE, define the name of the output layer as built-up-<year1>.tif, and click on the Run button.
-The layer was named built-up-<year1>.tif because in reclassified CGLS-LC100 raster, pixels with value 1 match to built-up class, which corresponds to the defined expression (A==1)B. This processing has to be done for additional nine times: the first four times with the CGLS-LC100-<year1>-reclassified.tif layer chosen under
+In the Calculation in gdalnumeric syntax field enter (A==1)B, in the Set output nodata value enter "O", in the Output raster type dropdown choose "Float32", in the Additional command-line parameters enter --co COMPRESS=DEFLATE, define the name of the output layer as built-up-<year1>.tif, and click on the Run button.
+The layer was named built-up-<year1>.tif because in reclassified CGLS-LC100-syear1>-reclassified CGLS-LC100-syear1>.tif because in reclassified CGLS-LC100-raster, pixels with value 1 match to built-up class, which corresponds to the defined expression (A==1)B. This processing has to be done for additional nine times: the first four times with the CGLS-LC100-<year1>-reclassified.tif layer chosen under

 r.mapcalc.simple

 Parameters Log r.mapcalc.simple

-Formula Calculate new raster map from a r.mapcalc
+Formula Calculate new raster map from a r.mapcak C

 area() expression.

 Advanced Parameters

 GRASS GIS 7 region extent [optional]

 Not set

 GRASS GIS 7 region cellsize (leave 0 for default)

-0.000000
+0.000000 ۰

 Output Rasters format options (createopt) [optional]

 COMPRESS=DEFLATE

 Output Rasters format metadata options (metaopt) [optional]

 alculated

-/area.tif [] [
+/area.tif A A A A A A A A A A A A A A A

-🧵 Open output file after running algorithm
+🗹 Open output file after running algorithm v

-0% Can
+0% Cancel

-un as Batch Process Run Close He
+un as Batch Process Run Close

 Figure 87: Calculating area for each pixel in the CGLS-LC100 raster layers the Input layer A dropdown, and five times with the CGLS-LC100-<year1>-reclassified.tif layer.
 Every time you need to change the expression in the Calculation in gdalnumeric syntax field and output layer name.
-When the expression is (A==2)B, the output layer name should be agricultural-<year#>.tif, when the expression is (A==3)B, it should be forest-seminatural-<year#>.tif, when the expression is (A==3)B, it should be wetlands-<year#>.tif, and when the expression is (A==5)B, it should be wetlands-<year#>.tif, and when the expression is (A==5)B, it should be waterbodies-<year#>.tif.
+When the expression is (A==2)B, the output layer name should be agricultural-<year#>.tif, when the expression is (A==3)B, it should be forest-seminatural-year#>.tif, when the expression is (A==3)B, it should be wetlands-year#>.tif, and when the expression is (A==5)B, it should be waterbodies-year#>.tif.
 After this processing, 10 new raster layers should be produced: